theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-1/index.md

 seasonTitle: "Season I: Maps of the Afterlife"
 episodeTitle: "Episode I: Gnostic Christianity"
 partTitle: "Part I: The World Is Not What It Seems"

-tagline: "Sophia ✦ The Fall ✦ The False God ✦ The Hidden Spark"
+tagline: "Sophia ✦ the Fall ✦ the false god ✦ the hidden spark"

 slug: "part-1"
 permalink: "/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-1/index.html"